PaoloZesatiTec/Equipo-1/Mage Tower.md

 ### **Themes**

-- **Level 1: Orcs in Forest**
+- **Level 1: Forest**
   - Mood: Gritty, tense
+  - Objectives: making the player understand the mechanics of the fireball and jump.
-  - Obstacles: Barrels, ladders, slow-moving orcs
+  - Obstacles: Barrels and ladders
 - **Level 2: Wolves and Orcs in Haunted Palace **
-  - Mood: Faster-paced
+  - Mood: Gritty, tense
+  - Objectives: Introducing the player to the wolf, the first of two enemies
-  - Obstacles: Faster enemies
+  - Obstacles: Wolves, barrels and the ladders
 - **Level 3: Mage Towers in a Volcano**
   - Mood: Magical, chaotic
+  - Objectives: Teaching the player to not rush the level, as the jumps between barrells will be more difficult
-  - Obstacles: Mage spells, staggered ladders
+  - Obstacles: Mage, barrels and staggered ladders

 ### **Game Flow**